Fluoride Exposure: Neurodevelopment and Cognition

 Since 1945, the use of fluoride has been a successful public health initiative for reducing dental cavities and improving general oral health of adults and children.
 There is a concern, however, that some pregnant women and children may be getting more fluoride than they need because they now get fluoride from many sources including treated public water, water-added foods and beverages, teas, toothpaste, floss, and mouthwash, and the combined total intake of fluoride may exceed safe amounts.

 Therefore, the National Toxicology Program (NTP) conducted a systematic review of the published scientific literature on the association between fluoride exposure and neurodevelopment and cognition.
 The NTP released their findings in a State of the Science Monograph (available below under Documents).
-A corresponding meta-analysis on children’s IQ has been accepted by a scientific journal for publication later in 2024.
+A corresponding meta-analysis on children’s IQ has been accepted by a scientific journal for publication in early 2025.

 The NTP started this work in 2016.
 As with all research documents intended for publication, the NTP fluoride monograph and meta-analysis underwent rigorous scientific evaluation.
 The evaluation process has involved many steps.
 The draft fluoride monograph received critical feedback during peer-review by the National Academies of Science, Engineering and Medicine (NASEM), from other external experts, and from experts in several federal health agencies.
 After modifications were made, additional evaluation following a rigorous scientific framework was conducted by subject matter experts organized by the NTP Board of Scientific Counselors.
 This document is now complete and available for reference.